Koszul duality patterns in Floer theory

 Therefore, the canonical bundle $\mathcal{K} = \Lambda_{\f{C}}^2 (T^* X_{\Gamma})$ representing $-c_1(X_\Gamma)$ is trivial.
 To define $\f{Z}$-gradings in various Floer type invariants, one needs to fix a trivialization of $\mathcal{K}^{\otimes 2}$.
 Of course, since $H^1(X_\Gamma) =0$, there is actually only one homotopy class of trivializations.
 We can induce a trivialization by picking a complexified volume form $\Omega \in \Lambda^2_{\f{C}}(T^* X_\Gamma)$.

-In this set-up, a grading structure on a Lagrangian $L$ can be thought of as a lift of the squared-phase map: to a map $\tilde{\alpha}_{L} : L \to \f{R}$.
-Simply-connectedness of $S_v$ and $L_v$ ensures that such a lift exists for our Lagrangians.
+In this setup, a grading structure on a Lagrangian $L$ can be thought of as a lift of the squared-phase map: to a map $\tilde{\alpha}_{L} : L \to \f{R}$.
+The fact that $S_v$ and $L_v$ are simply connected ensures that such a lift exists for our Lagrangians.

 A grading structure allows one to associate an absolute Maslov index in $\f{Z}$ to an intersection point $x \in S_v \cap S_w$ (see \cite[Sec.
 (2d)]{seidelgraded}).
 In our situation, all our Lagrangians $S_v$ are simply-connected and if any two of them intersect they do so at a unique point.
 If $x$ is the intersection point of $S_v$ and $S_w$, then for any given $d \in \f{Z}$ we can ensure that $x \in CF^{*}(S_v, S_w)$ lies in degree $d$ by shifting the grading structure on, say $S_w$.
 When viewed as a generator of $CF^*(S_w, S_v)$, the same intersection point would then be forced to have degree $2-d$ by Poincar\'e duality in Floer cohomology of compact Lagrangians (see \cite[Sec.~12e]{thebook}).